ThinkInvis/RoR2-Admiral/ModMeta/README.md

 - Added dependency to TILER2 2.0.0.
 - Migrated FakeInventory and ItemWard to TILER2.
 - Beacon: Special Order is now compatible with TinkersSatchel's Mostly Tame Mimic.

-**1.5.3**

-- Orbital Jump Pad now works correctly in multiplayer.
-- Beacon: Special Order now properly displays floating items for multiplayer clients.
-- For modders: Major breaking changes to ItemWard and FakeInventory.
-These may be migrated to TILER2 in the near future.

-**1.5.2**

-- Fixed a bug that was causing Acrid's special ability to error out... somehow.
-- Added a config option for disabling Beacon overrides (ALL changes except usability in Hidden Realms).
-- Bumped R2API dependency to v2.5.7.